lubeda/EsphoMaTrix/README.md

 ## components

+### More stable
-at the moment you need a local component to get this running.
+At the moment it is more stable to use a local component to get this running.
 Copy the components subfolder to your esphome folder.
 If needed customize the yaml to your folder structure.

 ```
 external_components: